WebSciGuy/Spider/README.md

 ![](http://i.imgur.com/wYi2CkD.png)

+This fork of the spider project logs linked networks and outputs a CSV file which can then be imported into a graphing package of your choice.

+Enter start URL and project name in projectData.py, then run main.py.
+After completion, run fileFormats.py to create the CSV files.

+# Original readme:

 # Overview

 This is an open source, multi-threaded website crawler written in Python.
 There is still a lot of work to do, so feel free to help out with development.